Federal Ministry of Aviation (Nigeria)

-The Federal Ministry of Aviation is one of the Federal Ministries of Nigeria that regulates air travel and aviation services in Nigeria.
+The Federal Ministry of Aviation and Aerospace Development is one of the Federal Ministries of Nigeria that regulates air travel and aviation services in Nigeria.
+The ministry is responsible for the formulation and management of the government's aviation policies in Nigeria.
+It is directly responsible for overseeing air transportation, airport development and maintenance, the provision of aviation infrastructure and related services.
 The current Minister of Aviation is Festus Keyamo.
 He was appointed on 21 August 2023 by President Bola Tinubu.